A model for optimizing quantum key distribution with continuous-wave pumped entangled-photon sources: Parameter estimation

 Note that for this calculation of the $\eta_i$ and $B$, deadtime effects have not been taken into account.
 Thus, even if the $CC^\mathrm{acc}$ are simply measured and subtracted, one should take care to operate the source at sufficiently low pump power (see Appendix \ref{sec:deadtime}).

-If it should be necessary to incorporate \textbf{deadtime effects}, the most efficient way to determine $T_{\dagger}$ is to calculate an auto-correlation histogram in time of each detector channel while subjecting it to photons with Poissonian emission statistics and then calculate an auto-correlation histogram in time.
-The temporal stretch for which no correlations are found is the deadtime.
+If it should be necessary to incorporate \textbf{deadtime effects}, the most efficient way to determine $t_\dagger$ is to calculate an auto-correlation histogram in time of each detector channel while subjecting it to photons with Poissonian emission statistics.
+The temporal stretch for which no correlations are found is the detector channel's deadtime.